oci-pronghorn/FogLight/README.md

 Whenever the native C code is modified, it must be rebuilt on all of the target Pronghorn platforms and have its artifacts pushed back up to this repository.
 To re-build individual artifacts for each platform, perform the following steps:

 1. Clone the Pronghorn repository down to your device (e.g., a Raspberry Pi or Intel Edison).
-2. Within the root of the cloned repository, execute the appropriate script (build-arm-linux.sh or build-i386-linux.sh, for Raspberry Pis and Intel Edisons respectively).
-For Pis, for example, you would execute `sh build-arm-linux.sh`.
+2. Within the root of the cloned repository, execute the appropriate make target (pi for Pi's, edison for Edisons).
+The make commands will give you instructions if you do it wrong.
 3. A variety of '.so' files should be generated under resources/jni.
 4. Commit the changes (which should only include `.so` files).
 5. Push the changes.